Trusted Inspections for Welding Procedures in Harvey, LA, and More

 Welding Procedures

-The American Society of Mechanical Engineers (ASME) similarly defines a WPS as a written document that provides direction to the welder or welding operator for making production welds in accordance with Code requirements.[2]
-ASME also defines welding PQR as a record of variables recorded during the welding of the test coupon.
-The record also contains the test results of the tested specimens.
+- The American Society of Mechanical Engineers (ASME) offers a similar definition, stating that a WPS provides direction for producing welds that comply with Code requirements.
+The ASME also defines a PQR as a record of the variables documented during the welding of the test coupon, along with the results of the tests conducted on the specimens.

 WPS is of two types- Prequalified WPS(pWPS) & qualified WPS.